The paradox of the compositionality of natural language: a neural machine translation case study: Introduction

 We reformulate three theoretically grounded tests from \citet{hupkes2020compositionality}: \emph{systematicity}, \emph{substitutivity} and \emph{overgeneralisation}.
-As accuracy -- commonly used in artificial compositionality tests -- is not a suitable evaluation metric for MT, we base our evaluations on the extent to which models behave \emph{consistently}, rather than correctly.
-In our tests for systematicity and substitutivity, we consider whether processing is maximally \emph{local}; in our overgeneralisation test, we consider how models treat idioms that are assumed to require \emph{global} processing.
-Our results indicate that consistent behaviour is currently not achieved and that many inconsistencies are due to models not achieving the right level of processing (local nor global).
-The actual level of processing, however, is neither captured by consistency nor accuracy measures.
+Since accuracy -- commonly used in artificial compositionality tests -- is not a suitable evaluation metric for MT, we base our evaluations on the extent to which models behave \emph{consistently}, rather than correctly.
+In our tests for systematicity and substitutivity, we consider whether processing is \emph{local}; in our overgeneralisation test, we consider how models treat idioms that are assumed to require \emph{global} processing.

+Our results indicate that models often do not behave compositionally under the local interpretation, but exhibit behaviour that is \emph{too local} in other cases.
+In other words, models have the ability to process phrases both locally and globally but do not always correctly modulate between them.
+We further show that some inconsistencies reflect variation in natural language, whereas others are true \emph{compositional mistakes}, exemplifying the need for both local and global compositionality as well as illustrating the need for tests that encompass them both.

-With our study, we contribute to ongoing questions about the compositional abilities of neural networks, and we provide nuance to the nature of this question when natural language is concerned: how local should the compositionality of models for natural language be, and how does the type of compositionality required for MT, where translations are used as \emph{proxies} to meaning, relate to the compositionality of natural language at large?
-Aside from an empirical study, our work is also a call to action: we should rethink the evaluation of compositionality in neural networks trained on natural language, where composing meaning is not as straightforward as doing the math.
+With our study, we contribute to ongoing questions about the compositional abilities of neural networks, and we provide nuance to the nature of this question when natural language is concerned: how local should the compositionality of models for natural language actually be?
+Aside from an empirical study, our work is also a call to action: we should rethink the evaluation of compositionality in neural networks and develop benchmarks using \emph{real} data to evaluate compositionality on natural language, where composing meaning is not as straightforward as doing the math.